Enstso/graphQlSocialMedia/README.md

-# Social Network GraphQL
+# Social Media GraphQL

-This project is a complete social network where users can register, post articles, comment on other users' posts, and "like" articles.
+This project is a complete social media where users can register, post articles, comment on other users' posts, and "like" articles.
 It is divided into two parts: the **Backend** and the **Frontend**.

 ## 🚀 Technologies Used